Tractables/Dice.jl/README.md

 1. Install Julia 1.7 or higher using [these instructions](https://julialang.org/downloads/platform/).

-2. Clone this repository and navigate to its root folder.
+2. Clone this repository and navigate to its root folder. **Check out branch `qc12`**.

-3. If on Apple Silicon, first add our patched version of CUDD:
+4. If on Apple Silicon, first add our patched version of CUDD:
 ```
 julia --project -e "import Pkg;Pkg.add(url=\"https://github.com/rtjoa/CUDD.jl.git\",rev=\"m1compat\")"`
 ```